OVERCOMING FEAR & A WINNING MINDSET

 He was the recipient of the 2019 Lauren Beam Philanthropy Award at the New York University School of Professional Studies and the Preston Robert Tisch Institute for Global Sport for his “dedication and contributions toward philanthropic efforts that resulted in significant, positive effects on the world of sports and beyond.”

 Tom is the author of THE WINNING MINDSET THAT SAVED MY LIFE.
-100% of the net proceeds from book sales benefit cancer research and education.
+Net proceeds from book sales benefit cancer research and education.
 The book has achieved a 5-star rating on Amazon.